guillaume-ro-fr/flysystem-encryption/README.md

 $myAdapter = new FlysystemAdapter();

+// Load the private key from a filepath with the previous command
+$encKey = '/path/outside/webroot/encryption.key';
-// Generate a new encryption key
+// or generate a new encryption key
 $encKey = random_bytes(SODIUM_CRYPTO_STREAM_KEYBYTES);
 // or save it in a file
 $encKey = KeyFactory::generateEncryptionKey();
 KeyFactory::save($encKey, '/path/outside/webroot/encryption.key');
-// or load it from a filepath
-$encKey = '/path/outside/webroot/encryption.key';

 $adapter = new EncryptionAdapter($myAdapter, $encKey);
 $filesystem = new Filesystem($adapter);